jslade/chum/README.markdown

 The basic structure is that the whole game / activity is set up as a tree of GameNodes.
 The tree is divided into two parts: the logic subtree, and the rendering subtree.
 Communication between nodes is inteded to be done primarily by GameEvents, which propogate up and down the branches of the tree.

-All rendering is done with OpenGL, and the focus is one using 16:16 fixed-point (FP) representation whenever possible, for higher performance even on the lower-end devices.
+All rendering is done with OpenGL, and the focus is on using 16:16 fixed-point (FP) representation whenever possible, for higher performance even on the lower-end devices.

 <h2 id="current">Current State</h2>